THE BLACK CUMIN CURE

 “No one who is infected may enter.”

-“I’m not infected.
-We’ve both been eating black cumin seeds the whole time.
-The other scientists doubted it would work, but we believed.”
+“I’m not infected,” he pleaded.
+“We’ve both been eating black cumin seeds the whole time.
+Some scientists doubted it would work, but we believed.”

-“Open fire!” he screamed.
+“Open fire!” he screamed to his men.

 His fellow soldiers did as he ordered.
 Firing their old but powerful semi-automatic weapons, they shot Spencer dead on the spot.
 Afterwards, a soldier with a flame thrower ran forward and burned his body to ashes.
 The commander leaned over to the soldier next to him.

 “Did you see that?” he asked him.
 “Poor infected chap.
 He was already halfway to being a Changeling and didn’t know.
 So delusional, he even thought he had a brother with him.
 Shame.”